I cannot describe how heartbreaking I feel when I read comments on Divorced Girl Smiling like this one, that unveil the brutal pain of divorce:

 Now onto the advice.

-This is a true statement: Every single person who has ever gone through a divorce or a bad breakup has felt brutal pain.
+This is a true statement: Every single person who has ever gone through a divorce or a bad breakup has felt the brutal pain of divorce.
 They have felt like nothing is ever going to change, like they can’t imagine ever being happy again, like the pain is constantly there and it never goes away, like there is nothing that can make their life better, and like their future is hopeless, gray and dismal.
 Being happy again seems impossible.

 NOTHING IS FURTHER FROM THE TRUTH